Force over Distance: Chapter 50

 “Yup,” Chloe said primly.

-“Dic ei haec rem sex horas durat.”
+Dic ei haec rem sex horas durat.”
 Rush shot Chloe a low-wattage glare.

-“Are you serious?”
+“You serious?”
 Young asked.

 “I get it,” Young said.

 “Right.
 Sorry.
 I really like languages.
 After we got through that, I figured watching movies would help with comprehension.
-And, if you’re gonna watch a movie, it might as well be a British one, so that the accent’s at least in the ballpark.
+And, if you’re gonna watch a movie, it might as well be a British one, so the accent’s at least in the ballpark.
 I’ve already started a ship-wide search for movies with Scottish people.
 I’ll put Eli on the case.”

-“Fuck,” Rush said listlessly, sounding distinctly American.
+“Fuck,” Rush said listlessly, sounding American.

 Chloe snorted and shut her laptop.
-“Yeah, you’re in trouble now.”

-“Thought you wanted to tell me something,” Young said mildly.
+“Thought you wanted to tell me something.”

 Rush sighed.
 “It is six hours long,” he said carefully.